Wilson Center Projects

-As a journalist, Hamilton reported for the Milwaukee Journal, the Christian Science Monitor, and ABC radio.
+Hamilton reported at home and abroad, for the Milwaukee Journal, the Christian Science Monitor, and ABC radio.
 He was a longtime commentator for MarketPlace, broadcast nationally by Public Radio International.
-His work also has appeared in the New York Times, Foreign Affairs, and The Nation, among other publications.
+His work has appeared in the New York Times, Foreign Affairs, and The Nation, among other publications.
 In the 1980s, the National Journal said Hamilton has shaped public opinion about the complexity of U.S.-Third World relations “more than any other single journalist.”

-Hamilton earned his bachelor’s and master’s degrees in journalism from Marquette and Boston Universities respectively, and a doctorate in American Civilization from George Washington University.
+He earned his bachelor’s and master’s degrees in journalism from Marquette and Boston Universities respectively, and a doctorate in American Civilization from George Washington University.